- Biological Inventions

-The recipe should not be a “Mere admixture of substances resulting in aggregation of properties of the components” according to Section 3(e) of the Indian Patent Law.
+The recipe should not be a “mere admixture of substances resulting in aggregation of properties of the components” according to Section 3(e) of the Indian Patent Law.
 For instance, merely taking the food items off the shelf and mixing them without doing anything special to the process fails the ‘inventive step’ (non-obviousness) requirement.

-The common mistake being made while preparing a food recipe patent application is missing the non-obviousness requirement.
-One test of non-obviousness would relate to whether the recipe and composition thereof is obvious to someone skilled in the art of cooking?
+The common mistake is made while preparing a food recipe patent application is missing the non-obviousness requirement.
+One test of non-obviousness would relate to whether the recipe and composition thereof are obvious to someone skilled in the art of cooking?
 The answer must be no. If one is using certain ingredients that have never been combined before, the first bar of non-obviousness requirement is cleared.
-For instance, for making a tomato sauce, it is possible to obtain composition claims which would contain the ingredients and the proportional ranges, only if it has some inventive feature/ unexpected effect such as cholesterol free without loss of flavor or texture or mixing the ingredients in zero gravity for unexpected results among other such parameters.
+For instance, for making a tomato sauce, it is possible to obtain composition claims which would contain the ingredients and the proportional ranges, only if it has some inventive feature/ unexpected effect such as cholesterol-free without loss of flavor or texture or mixing the ingredients in zero gravity for unexpected results among other such parameters.
 Almost all food patents claim both composition and processes for making the same.

-I also recommend looking at some of the Patents/patents pending published at the Indian Patent Office to give a good idea to those having sense of patentable recipes on how the recipes are drafted and patented.
+I also recommend looking at some of the Patents/patents pending published at the Indian Patent Office to give a good idea to those having a sense of patentable recipes on how the recipes are drafted and patented.
 Frito Lays (of famous Lays Potato chips) has a number of published patent applications at the Indian Patent Office on the processes of preparation for their recipes for different kinds of snacks.

 Drafting a patent application is very crucial for making a strong recipe patent.
-Various parameters for example, proportions, cooking or mixing times, ingredients, should be kept as broad as possible which will also help reduce the potential of your competition writing around your claims with small variations.
-For example, if you want to claim a recipe for making flax seed biscuit, do not restrict your claims to biscuit, rather claim it as a food product.
-And if you are adding sugar in your process for the sweetness, remember honey, corn syrup or molasses can do the same and therefore, while drafting a patent, just claim the ingredient as sweetener.
+Various parameters, for example, proportions, cooking or mixing times, ingredients, should be kept as broad as possible which will also help reduce the potential of your competition writing around your claims with small variations.
+For example, if you want to claim a recipe for making flaxseed biscuit, do not restrict your claims to biscuit, rather claim it as a food product.
+And if you are adding sugar in your process for the sweetness, remember honey, corn syrup or molasses can do the same, and therefore, while drafting a patent, just claim the ingredient as a sweetener.
 The proportions, the temperatures, the duration, among other allied parameters should be kept in a broad range.
-However, while claiming the ranges, be sure to be broad enough to protect your invention from your competitors but not as broad as to infringe upon another’s patented recipe.
+However, while claiming the ranges, be sure to be broad enough to protect your invention from your competitors but not as broad as to infringe upon another’s the patented recipe.
 Conducting a good patentability search is as important in patenting food recipes as in chemical or pharma inventions.

 Conclusion and Key Takeaways: